weesvisje/docs/docs/concepts/http.md

 - error.message - A short description of the error
 - error.data - An optional object which contains further elaboration about the error

-## Generating an X-HYDRA-CLIENT-ID
+## Generating an X-DITTO-CLIENT-ID

-An `X-HYDRA-CLIENT-ID` is required whenever issuing POST requests to the HTTP API.
+An `X-DITTO-CLIENT-ID` is required whenever issuing POST requests to the HTTP API.
 You should generate one for each client, as this ID represents a client in the Ditto mesh.
 Generating a new ID for each request, rather than one for the HTTP client, could cause performance issues.
 When possible generate this ID and cache it for the duration of the client.

 ```python
 >>> import base64